Why is English part of the Curriculum

 We aim to ensure that all pupils at RFA fall in love with reading!
 This is because evidence suggests that children who read for enjoyment every day not only perform better in school, but also develop a broader vocabulary, general knowledge and understanding of other cultures.

-At RFA, we provide our EYFS &KS1 pupils with decodable texts (Dandelion Readers) to develop their confidence and reading fluency.
+At RFA, we provide our EYFS & KS1 pupils with decodable texts (Big Cat Readers linked to Little Wandle) to develop their confidence and reading fluency.
 The better children are at reading, the more likely they are to read for pleasure.
 In addition to this, children get to choose a ‘share with me book’ which encourages family reading of a text which may be beyond the child’s decoding ability, but may interest them, nonetheless.

-In key stage 2, children have the option to choose one of our banded scheme books or any text from our class book areas.
+In key stage 2, children have the option to choose any text from our class book areas.
 They are supported in choosing, so that they pick their ‘Goldilocks text’- one which is not too hard, not too easy, but just right!
 Interventions are run to support children who may need additional support throughout the key stages to secure the fundamental knowledge and skills to read.
+If they are at the early stages of reading, they follow a 'Rapid Catch Up' program through our Little Wandle phonic curriculum.
+If they have mastered phonics, they follow our reading fluency intervention.

 Phonics workshops are delivered for parents to enable them to support their children at home.
-The structure that we use to teach reading at The Robert Fitzroy Academy is a whole class reading model.
+Children in Reception and Year 1, practise their decoding and fluency in reading partner sessions, with decodable texts.
+The structure that we use to teach reading at The Robert Fitzroy Academy from Year 2 in the spring term, to year 6 is a whole class reading model.
 This involves vocabulary instruction, decoding and fluency practise and specific reading domain skill development e.g. prediction, summary.

 By teaching vocabulary instruction, we are building children’s word consciousness to be curious and make links- building their ability to decipher meaning and understanding.
 The whole class structure ensures that children develop all aspects of reading and spend time ‘getting to know the text’.
 Once children develop knowledge of each of the reading domains, they become the experts- posing questions to each other!